 Consider these potential drawbacks before applying for a car loan from a credit union:

-- Long turnaround.
+- Slower turnaround.
 Like banks, credit unions can sometimes move slower than online or dealership financing.

 Credit unions often have some of the best deals out there, especially if you have good credit.
 But they might not be the best choice if you’re looking for a fast, hands-off experience and the application to become a member can add to the complexity.